dexteryy/hifetch/README.md

 A zero exit status indicates succeeded.
 A nonzero exit status indicates failure)

+You can disable this feature with the `disableRemoteError` option

 ```javascript
 // GET http://www.mydomain.com/users/1/?mobile=false
 // + Response 200 (application/json; charset=utf-8)